lablup/backend.ai-webui/README.md

 ```

 ### Packaging as zip files

 Note: this command only works on macOS, because packaging uses `ditto`, that supports both PKZIP and compressed CPIO format.

+Note: Packaging usually performs right after app building.
+Therefore you do not need this option in normal condition.

 ```
 $ make pack